depa02/context.Orion-LD/doc/manuals-ld/developer-documentation.md

 * Link

 #### Response Payload Data
-In case of "200 OK", the response payload data is the entire subscription.
-E.g.:
+In case of `200 OK`, the response payload data is the entire subscription, e.g. something like this:
 ```json
 {
   "id": "http://a.b.c/subs/sub01",